-The new international airport for Medan, Kuala Namu, was opened on July 24 2013.
+The airport for Medan, Kuala Namu, opened on July 24 2013.
 Unlike the now closed Polonia airport, which was in central Medan, the new airport is located around 30km beyond Medan (so further from Bukit Lawang).

-If you wish to first travel to Medan, DAMRI buses run about every fifteen minutes.
+If you wish to spend a night in Medan (this isn't necessary if you use our private transport as we can pickup any time, and note there are also hotels near the airport, which is more convenient if you just want to stay overnight), DAMRI buses run about every fifteen minutes.
 These run to Medan Fair Mall on Jalan Gatot Subroto, about 6km short of the bus station for Bukit Lawang, and also to Amplas bus station (for Lake Toba).
-Fares are 15,000rp to Medan Fair Mall, and 10,000rp to Amplas.
+Fares are 20,000rp to Medan Fair Mall, and 15,000rp to Amplas.

 Reaching the bus station

 Buses for Bukit Lawang leave from 'Kampung Lalang' a district on the outskirts of Medan, about 8km from the centre.
-They are supposed to leave from Pinang Baris, the bus station close by, and transportation drivers may try to take you there, but anyone in the area should be able to direct you to the right place to catch a bus, which is directly outside the 'Toko Roti Mawar' (Mawar Bakery), around 1km north of Pinang Baris, as marked on the map above.
+They are supposed to leave from Pinang Baris, the bus station close by, and transportation drivers may try to take you there, but anyone in the area should be able to direct you to the right place to catch a bus, which is directly outside the 'Toko Roti Mawar' (Mawar Bakery), around 600m north of Pinang Baris, as marked on the map above, just around 50 metres from the junction of the main Medan - Binjai road (turn left if coming from Medan), i.e. the junction of Jalan Gatot Subroto (main road) and Jalan Pinang Baris (to the left).

 To reach this area from Medan, either take a taxi (around 30,000rp-40,000rp - Bluebird and Express taxis are metered and are better, non-metered taxis are more expensive), or a yellow local bus (5,000rp) labelled as going to Pinang Baris, 'Kp.
 Lalang' (Kampung Lalang) or 'Binjai'.